 This approach does require research, preparation, and work ahead of time.
 Schedule an appointment with a career specialist to get a jump start on your own job search strategy.

-An Employer's Perspective is a series created by Stevenson's Vice President for Career Services, Anne Scholl-Fiedler.
-In this series, she interviews employers about what they look for in a candidate.
+An Employer's Perspective is a series where employers are interviewed about what they look for in a candidate.

 Here are some comments from some employers who work with the Office of Career Services: